1

 width, height, time, speed, temperature, pressure, mass, force, energy,

 ... ).
-Measurements of course can be converted into numbers and numbers
+Measurements, of course, can be converted into numbers and numbers

 can be manipulated with mathematics.
 Now what about the converse